MathisRebelHft/CC-Projekt/README.md

 build image with the name nodeapp (use docker images to confirm) docker build -t nodeapp .

-run image nodeapp as instance with name nodeapptest and route Port 9999 from instance to 9999 on localhost docker run --name nodeapptest -p 9999:9999 nodeapp
+run image nodeapp as instance with name nodeapptest and route Port 9999 from instance to 8080 on localhost docker run --name nodeapptest -p 8080:9999

+stops the instance (can take a little while) docker stop nodeapptest

+delete all remains of instance docker rm nodeapptest